Laura-g97/Laura-g97/README.md

-- 👋 Hi, I’m Laura
+- 👋 Hi, I’m Laura a 25 year old developer
-- 👀 I’m interested in App and Gamedevelopment
+- 👀 I’m interested in App and Gamedevelopment, here are some of my private projects
-- 🌱 I’m currently learning c++ and Scala
+- 🌱 I’m currently working with scala
+- Other langauges i like to use: java, c++, sql

 <!---
 Laura-g97/Laura-g97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.